 Measure the dimensions that fit your hot tub.
 Remove the sod to a depth of three inches.
 Place 4-inch-tall limiter bars.
 Pour the concrete into the space in two to three layers, smooth with a long straight bar, and leave for at least 72 hours.
 Gravity aligns the slab.

-- Here is a customer comment about this option:
+- Here is a customer comment about installing a hot tub in backyard:

 If you don’t want to do a lot of work, you can use Pre-fab Pads instead.
 It’s simple, but more expensive.
 You will need six pads for most models, which will cost between $450 to $500.
 Pads can be placed straight on your grass plot, but the surface MUST be level.
 It’s also best to use gravel for backing under the pads.